 $100 Your very own pirate can come aboard to thrill your guests with true and tall tales from the days when pirates ruled the waves.
 Learn to use a cutlass and sing a few sea chanteys as well!

 $200 Always wanted to hear cannons fired in your honor?
 Here’s your chance!
-For $200 you can have five cannon shots fired during your event.
+Starting in Summer 2020, for $200 you can have five cannon shots fired during your event.

 Smoking or vaping of any kind